jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 **Push your theme to the remote repository.**

-> Tip: If you need help, use Google or Wordpress Offical Codex: https://codex.wordpress.org/.
+> Tip: If you need help, use Google or Wordpress offical Codex: https://codex.wordpress.org/.
 If stuck please visit the Slack channel and ask for help.